 Information, metrics, analytics, and data drive the success of every contact center.
 Yet, they are all evolving as technologies continue to offer new levels of providing service.
 Staying on top of what needs to be monitored is an essential part of being productive and ensuring service levels continuously meet customer expectations.

 About the author:

-Walter Lash, the Director of Business Consultation for Virtual Hold Technology, is a highly regarded contact center strategist and analyst with over 15 years of contact center experience.
+Walter Lash, the Director of Business Consultation for VHT, is a highly regarded contact center strategist and analyst with over 15 years of contact center experience.
 He is currently in charge of optimizing VHT’s platform to best achieve client service goals while utilizing the solution to maximize caller experience.